oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 *   Test connectivity between VMs on different hosts
 *   Installation
 *   Security - only the engine should be able to access the provider and access to OVN north DB should also be limited
-*   Chassis security - chassis should connecct to northd using a secure connection.
+*   Chassis security - chassis should connect to northd using a secure connection.

 Items which will be tested once the appropriate OVN functionality is available